ourworldventures/ourworld_books_OLD/content/brave_new_world/no_pain_killer.md

 Currently, most countries develop their digital future by implementing many independent projects which all act as painkillers to their problems.
 While a painkiller might fix symptoms, it rarely solves the root issue.

-A country like Zanzibar has the opportunity to leapfrog straight to a solution which is both easier to implement and solves most of their issues all at once.
+A country like Zanzibar has the opportunity to leapfrog straight to a solution which is both easier to implement and solves most of its issues all at once.

 This has huge benefits: